William Feiner

 Born in Münster, he taught in Jesuit schools in the Russian Empire and Polish Galicia as a young member of the Society of Jesus.
 He then emigrated to the United States several years after the restoration of the Society, taking up pastoral work and teaching theology in Conewago, Pennsylvania, before becoming a full-time professor at Georgetown College.
 There, he also became the second dedicated librarian of Georgetown's library.
 Eventually, Feiner became president of the college in 1826.
 While president, he taught theology at Georgetown and ministered to the congregation at Holy Trinity Church.

 Despite being the leader of an American university, he never mastered the English language.
-Long plagued by poor health due to tuberculosis, his short-lived presidency came to an end after three years, just weeks before his death.
+Long plagued by poor health due to tuberculosis, his short-lived presidency ended after three years, just weeks before his death.

 Early life

 Wilhelm Feiner was born on December 27, 1792, in the city of Münster in the Prince-Bishopric of Münster (in modern-day Germany).
 He entered the Society of Jesus on July 12, 1808, in White Russia (i.e. Belarus), officially becoming a member on August 7 of that year.
 Before emigrating to the United States, he taught in Jesuit schools in Polish Galicia and the Russian Empire, where the Jesuits were permitted to operate despite being suppressed by the pope and expelled from Western Europe.
 For this reason, he was sometimes erroneously identified as being Polish rather than German.